CHOP Multicultural Physicians’ Alliance (MPA)

 The introduction to the MPA family starts during the residency interview process.
 We organize socials throughout the interview season along with facilitating mentorship opportunities between current residents/faculty and applicants.
 Our goal is to demonstrate the diverse academic and advocacy opportunities that exist through the people who engage in work in various spaces here at CHOP.

-Community building and support
+Community Building and Support

-The MPA engages in a mix of activities throughout the year to build community within the group as well as to engage the broader CHOP community in matters of diversity, inclusion, and equity.
-As some examples, MPA sponsors:
+The MPA engages in a variety of activities throughout the year to build community within the group as well as to engage the broader CHOP community in matters of diversity, inclusion, and equity.
+Events are open and often include residents, fellows, and faculty.

 Alliance of Minority Physicians